Australian Lawmaker Calls Mass Protesters 'Incredibly Self-Indulgent'

 A senior member of Australia’s parliament has taken protesters to task for massing on city streets across the country, saying their defiance of public health rules endangered the lives of others by being “reckless” and “irresponsible” at a time of a pandemic.

-Senator Mathias Cormann, finance minister in the governing conservative coalition government, said those who took to the streets in Sydney, Melbourne, Perth, Hobart and other regional centers over the weekend risked a second outbreak of the Chinese coronavirus.
+Senator Mathias Cormann, finance minister in the conservative coalition government, said those who took to the streets in Sydney, Melbourne, Perth, Hobart and other regional centers over the weekend risked a second outbreak of the Chinese coronavirus.

 “I think it is incredibly selfish,” Cormann told local outlet Sky News.
 “It’s incredibly self-indulgent.”